 It is recommended that the leveling and stabilizing procedure is completed before operating any room extension.
-Note: The slide out can be operated without utilizing the leveling system, but the unit must be as level as possible.
+Note: The slide out can be operated without utilizing the leveling system, but it is recommended to have the unit as level as possible.